 Universal proficiency in GIS software: Expect to learn a lot more than simply how to use a specific software tool.
 In fact, once you complete the certificate, you’ll be able to use virtually any GIS tool.
 The reason?

 As a UConn student, you’ll have full access to ArcGIS throughout the program at no cost to you.
-The software is available as a virtual site through SkyBox and UConn AnyWare, both of which allow you to work with the software on your own desktop.
-Either way, upon completion of the two required core courses, you can add proficiency in ArcGIS Desktop to your resume—and absolute must-have for most employers seeking GIS professionals.
+The software is available as a virtual site through UConn AnyWare, which allows you to work with the software on your own desktop.
+Either way, upon completion of the two required core courses, you can add proficiency in ArcGIS to your resume—and absolute must-have for most employers seeking GIS professionals.

 The convenience of a fully online platform – if that’s what you choose.
 You can take all four courses—including the two required core courses and two electives—online.
 While there are weekly deadlines, coursework is available 24/7, giving you the ability to fit assignments around your full-time job and personal life.
 And with access to coursework from any location, you don’t need to worry about falling behind or missing classes due to business trips, vacations, or other commitments.
 Plus, you’ll be able to interact with other students and instructors via email, phone, Skype, and online discussions.
 Students from a wide range of disciplines and geographic locations bring diverse perspectives and experiences to “class,” creating a dynamic learning community.